Basics

 Summary

-It's important to be critical when reading or listening to reports of new medical findings.
-Some questions that can help you evaluate health information include:
+So it's important to think carefully when reading or listening to reports of new medical findings.
+Here are some questions that can help you evaluate that information:

 - Where was the research done?

-- If a new treatment was being tested, were there side effects?
+- If a new treatment was being tested, what were the side effects?
+How common were they?

 Related Issues